Learn how to keep track of website visitors coming into your marketing and sales funnel.

-Website visitor tracking uses reverse DNS to find which companies are visiting your website based on their IP address.
+Website visitor tracking, like Leadfeeder, uses reverse DNS to find which companies are visiting your website based on their IP address.

 The best part?
 Visitor tracking software can also filter out ISPs, bots, and spammy traffic, leaving you with a neat list of real companies that are visiting your website.

 For example: If you type an IP address of “8-8-8-8-8” into a rDNS tool, it’ll feedback the location–and therefore, the company using it.
 It’s essentially the same as looking-up a phone number in an address book, but for websites.

 Website visitor tracking software typically works using one of these techniques:

 Syncing your Google Analytics data with the software, and extracting relevant data.

 Installing a script on your website which will collect the data directly.